Icenium/icenium-cli/README.md

 * You cannot deploy your apps on connected Windows Phone 8 devices.
 * You cannot load your Windows Phone 8 apps in the companion app.
 * You cannot switch your Telerik Platform account.
-* You cannot debug your apps in the device simulator on OS X systems.
 * You cannot debug your Android and iOS apps while running on a connected device on OS X systems.
 * You cannot migrate between Apache Cordova versions.
 * You cannot use the AppBuilder UI Designer tool to design the user interface of your Kendo UI Mobile or Kendo UI DataViz apps.